stacksimplify/azure-aks-kubernetes-masterclass/25-Azure-DevOps-Terraform-Azure-AKS/README.md

 # Stage-1: Validate Stage
-## Step-1: Install Latest Terraform (Ideally not needed if we use default Agents)
+## Step-1: Install Latest Terraform (0.13.5) (Ideally not needed if we use default Agents)
 ## Step-2: Validate Terraform Manifests
+## Step-3: Publish Artifacts to Pipeline (Pipeline artifacts provide a way to share files between stages in a pipeline or between different pipelines. )

 stages:
 - stage: Validate